-We all recognize them, we all love them and we all want them, yet iconic brands are rare.
+We all recognise them, we all love them and we all want them.
+Yet iconic brands are rare.
 An iconic brand is able to punch far above its weight.
 Most iconic brands do not spend a fortune on marketing - they attain gravity naturally as consumers tune into them.
-Whatever they do, creates impact beyond their magnitude, which makes them efficient drivers of profit for companies and drivers of value for consumers.
+Whatever they do creates impact way beyond their magnitude. (video)

+This means iconic brands become very efficient drivers of profit for companies - and drivers of value for consumers.

-Iconic brands are brands such as Apple, Cartier, Nike, Louis Vuitton, Prada, Zara, Four Seasons, The New Yorker and Virgin.
+Iconic brands are brands like Apple, Cartier, Nike, Louis Vuitton, Prada, Zara, Four Seasons, The New Yorker and Virgin.